redis/redis-doc/docs/reference/modules/modules-api-ref.md

 Reply with the error create from a printf format and arguments.

-If the error code is already passed in the string 'fmt', the error code provided is used, otherwise the string "-ERR " for the generic error code is automatically added.
+Note that 'fmt' must contain all the error, including the initial error code.
+The function only provides the initial "-", so the usage is, for example:

-The usage is, for example:
+    RedisModule_ReplyWithErrorFormat(ctx,"ERR Wrong Type: %s",type);

-    RedisModule_ReplyWithErrorFormat(ctx, "An error: %s", "foo");
+and not just:

-    RedisModule_ReplyWithErrorFormat(ctx, "-WRONGTYPE Wrong Type: %s", "foo");
+    RedisModule_ReplyWithErrorFormat(ctx,"Wrong Type: %s",type);

 The function always returns `REDISMODULE_OK`.